ESL/EFL Matching and Speaking Activity - Elementary - 25 Minutes

 This pairwork teaching activity focuses on the spelling and capital cities of certain countries.
 Students work in pairs.
 Each pair is given a worksheet.
 The students unscramble each word on the worksheet to discover the name of a country.
 Then, the students write the name of the capital city of that country.
 They score one point for each correct country and capital city.

-More teaching activities for countries and nationalities can be seen on the following pages:
+More teaching resources for countries and nationalities can be found on the following pages: